Subject 03: Photoshop Retouching

 We can now paint in the areas the areas we wish to bring up in tone and emphasize as our main actors and supporting cast (read the tutorials).
 This will involve free-hand painting and detailed masks.

 Syllabus 24.
 Create Artistic Quality

 Working freely like a painter, we work in a less structured way, molding and fine tuning the artistic and aesthetic look and feel of the photograph.
 There is a good number of techniques, we can use, and I teach how to control the look of the image at this stage.
-Many are straight, digital versions of techniques used by the old master painters like Rembrandt and Rubens.
+Many are straight, digital versions inspired by the techniques of the old master painters like Rembrandt and Rubens.
 At this final stage, there are no rules, it’s all about personality and expression, though the techniques used, can be taught.

 Question.
-Does this syllabus just make me a clone?
+Does this syllabus just make me a clone of you?